Updated: August 28, 2024

 Praia do Norte, Nazaré

 Two years later, he broke this record by surfing a 30-meter wave along the Nazaré coast.
-In October of that same year, Carlos Burle rode a wave believed to have been even greater than McNamara’s 30-meter one!
+In October of that same year, Carlos Burle rode a wave believed to have been even greater than McNamara’s 30-meter one.
+German surfer Sebastian Steudtner currently holds the Guinness World Record for Largest Wave Surfed title for an 86-footer at Nazaré in October of 2020.

 Once you’ve satisfied your desire to ride waves all day, head to the Miradouro do Suberco for breathtaking views of the Nazaré coastline.
 Why not enjoy a delicious seafood dish to replenish the energy you’ve used up surfing?